duckietown/docs-AIDO/book/AIDO/10_challenges/40_amod.md

 * **San Francisco:**  this scenario represents a static demand extracted from San Francisco taxi data available online.
 There is a total of 23 datasets, one per day from 18th of May, 2008 to 9th of June, 2008.
 The linkspeeds are adapted to match the travel times shown in the dataset.
 The original dataset is available online at [EPFL-Mobility-Dataset](https://crawdad.org/epfl/mobility/20090224/)\cite{epfl-mobility-20090224}.
 * **Berlin:** the existing MATSim Open Berlin Scenario presented by [D. Ziemke and K. Nagel](https://svn.vsp.tu-berlin.de/repos/public-svn/publications/vspwp/2017/17-12/ZiemkeNagel2017BerlinScenario.pdf)\cite{ziemke2017development} and available here was altered such that all car trips now need to be served by autonomous mobility-on-demand in an efficient way.
 This is a very large scenario with more than 1 million of agents.
-* **Santiago de Chile:** the scenario presented in the publication by [B. Kickhöfer, D. Hosse, K. Turner and A. Tirachini](https://www.researchgate.net/profile/Benjamin_Kickhoefer/publication/306391968_Creating_an_open_MATSim_scenario_from_open_data_The_case_of_Santiago_de_Chile/links/57bc539908ae9fdf82f14fa3/Creating-an-open-MATSim-scenario-from-open-data-The-case-of-Santiago-de-Chile.pdf)\cite{kickhofer2016creating} was altered such that all public transportation and ``colectivo'' trips now have to served efficiently with a fleet of robotic taxis.
+* **Santiago de Chile:** the scenario presented in the publication by [B. Kickhöfer, D. Hosse, K. Turner and A. Tirachini](https://www.researchgate.net/profile/Benjamin_Kickhoefer/publication/306391968_Creating_an_open_MATSim_scenario_from_open_data_The_case_of_Santiago_de_Chile/links/57bc539908ae9fdf82f14fa3/Creating-an-open-MATSim-scenario-from-open-data-The-case-of-Santiago-de-Chile.pdf)\cite{kickhofer2016creating} was altered such that all public transportation and "colectivo"" trips now have to served efficiently with a fleet of robotic taxis.
 * **Tel Aviv:** The travel demand in this scenario is created based on the Israel National Travel Habits Survey from 1996.
 It was published by [G. Ben-Dor, B. Dmitrieva, M. Maciejewski, J. Bischoff, E. Ben-Elia, and I Benenson](http://transp-or.epfl.ch/heart/2017/abstracts/hEART2017_paper_110.pdf)\cite{benmatsim}.
 The entire transportation demand (both public and private transportation) needs to be served with a fleet of autonomous vehicles.

 The operational policy has to guide the behavior of the fleet and take the following decisions online while the simulation is running: